rvowles/karma-runner-plugin/README.markdown

 * You have people on a variety of operating systems, so what browsers, ports and so forth are available to you are different between people even if the javascript tests are the same
 * War overlays - war overlays allow you to split your projects up into pieces and the final war process will overlay them on top of each other.
 This allows you to have common javascript in one war overlay, common libraries in another, etc. But Karma needs access to all of these files to run, and where they will be checked out for each person will differ (if they have them at all) and this won't work on a build server.
+* Servlet 3 JARs - a bit like war overlays, these are considerably better in that they allow you modularity in your Servlet container.
+But each jar may have a set of static resources located in
+/META-INF/resources - and Karma Runner takes care of those.

 What this plugin lets you do is specify a common configuration file for your Karma settings, let the plugin specify where the files needed for each overlay come from (if any) and also include personal overrides as necessary.